Decorative banner image

 Low criminality–low resilience

 As was the case in the 2021 assessment, the low criminality–low resilience quadrant again features the most countries (71).
-At first glance, the organized crime threats countries in this quadrant are facing are not significant.
+At first glance, the organized crime threats facing countries in this quadrant are not significant.
 Further examination, however, shows a clustering of countries towards the high criminality border of the quadrant.
 In other words, a number of countries would be endangered by rising levels of criminality, which their current resilience frameworks are not equipped to face.
 It is therefore crucial for countries within this quadrant to be forward-thinking and build up resilience capacities.
 On the bright side, there is also a clustering of countries at the margin between low and high resilience.
 Around a third of the countries in this quadrant are at this critical threshold, and little effort to strengthen resilience measures would be needed to elevate them to the low criminality–high resilience quadrant.

 The regional breakdown shows that half of the countries in Oceania (7) are located in this quadrant, six of them in that near-high resilience cluster, within a 0.50 score range of the low criminality–high resilience quadrant.
 Only eight European countries are located in this quadrant, along with 11 American and 18 Asian countries.
 Interestingly enough, although Africa ranks second globally for criminality, half of the countries on the continent, or 27, are assessed as having low levels of criminality and low resilience.
 This to an extent underscores the magnitude of the criminality problem within the rest of the continent.

 The data shows that seven countries have moved into the low criminality–low resilience quadrant.
 These are Albania, Bahrain, Botswana, Georgia, Qatar, Tajikistan and Zimbabwe.
 Of these, three countries saw their criminality scores drop in comparison to 2021, but that could to an extent be attributed to the newly added indicators lowering the criminality average.
-It is worth highlighting, though, that four countries saw their resilience scores drop below the 5.50 threshold, which resulted in these countries moving into this quadrant.
+It is worth highlighting that four countries saw their resilience scores drop below the 5.50 threshold, which resulted in these countries moving into this quadrant.
 This is another reminder that the only way to counter the ever-changing organized criminality dynamics is for states to take a holistic approach to resilience and, importantly, continuously build up their frameworks.

 Box 14 Interpreting Albania